-Research performed by forensic psychologists, FBI profilers, law enforcement personnel, and educators, suggests humans are instinctively strong in judging liars and detecting lies.
+Research performed by forensic psychologists, Federal Bureau of Investigation (FBI) profilers, law enforcement personnel, and educators, suggests humans are instinctively strong in judging liars and detecting lies.

 In 2014, Psychological Science published a study titled, “Some Evidence for Unconscious Lie Detection.”
 Dr. Leanne ten Brinke, a forensic psychologist at the Haas School of Business at the University of California, Berkeley, and her collaborators suggested people are better at indirectly, or unconsciously detecting whether someone is lying, rather than directly or consciously trying to detect a lie.